Injured on the job? Our Philadelphia workers’ compensation lawyers can make sure you receive the benefits you deserve.

 - The application is filed after the 120-day legal window

-While you do not have to submit to the insurance company’s medical examination, under Pennsylvania law, you are required to choose from a list of doctors approved by your employer for your first 90 days of medical treatment in order to receive your workers’ compensation benefits.
+While you do not have to submit to the insurers request medical examination, under Pennsylvania law, you are required to choose from a list of doctors approved by your employer for your first 90 days of medical treatment to receive appropriate benefit.
 Your employer must provide at least six options, and it cannot direct you to any healthcare provider.
-If you are not provided with a list, then you can see your own doctor, but you want to be certain that this is okay since seeing your own doctor “inappropriately” could negatively impact your workers’ compensation claim.
+You can see your doctor if you are not provided with a list.
+Still, you want to be sure that this is okay since seeing your own doctor “inappropriately” could negatively impact your claim.
 Make sure to contact a workers’ compensation lawyer beforehand.

-Q: How Long Does it Take to Receive Workers’ Compensation Benefits in Pennsylvania?
+How Long Workers’ Compensation Benefits Take in Philadelphia, PA

-If your employer and its insurance company handle your claim appropriately, you should begin receiving your workers’ compensation benefits in about three weeks.
-However, if your claim gets denied, you could be facing months of delays and appeals.
+Assuming your employer and its policy provider handle your claim appropriately.
+In that case, you should begin receiving your workers’ compensation benefits in about three weeks.
+However, you could face months of delays and appeals if your claim gets denied.

-Q: How Can a Philadelphia Workers’ Compensation Attorney Help?
+How a Workers’ Compensation Attorney Helps With Your Comp Claim

-An experienced and winning workers comp lawyer can guide you through the complicated and nuanced claims process, including fighting a denial should you receive one.
-But most importantly, he or she can also help injured workers receive additional compensation beyond what’s on paper.
+An experienced and winning workers comp lawyers can guide you through the complicated and nuanced claims process, including fighting a denial should you receive one.
+But most importantly, they can also help injured employees receive additional compensation beyond what’s on paper.
 Many workers’ comp benefits do not cover pain and suffering and other non-economic losses associated with severe injuries, and they only pay a portion of lost wages.
-A lawyer will fight to ensure you get everything you deserve.

-Specific ways a lawyer can help after a Philadelphia workplace injury include:
+Specific ways a personal injury lawyer in Philadelphia can help after an include:

-- Helping after an insurance company denies a workers’ comp claim.
+- Helping after an insurer denies a workers’ comp claim.

 - Identifying potential third parties who might hold financial responsibility for injuries.

-- Helping injured workers take action when an employer retaliates or threatens to retaliate after filing a workers’ compensation claim.
+- Helping injured workers take action when an company retaliates or threatens to retaliate after filing a workers’ comp claim.

 Munley Law Personal Injury Attorneys